Did you know your brain is plastic? Not that kind of plastic! (Though the way things are going…)

 Neuroplastic shifts are not exceptions, observable only in cases of significant pathology or prodigy.
 Rather, they represent the ordinary, everyday nature of our minds.
 These shifts emerge within an interconnected body-mind system, but also through interaction of the system and outside world.
 The mind then, is both embodied and relational.

-In revealing how environment and experience shape our brains, neuroplasticity research aligns with the science of epigenetics.
+Displaying how environment and experience mold our brains, neuroplasticity research complies with the science of epigenetics.
 Literally, “control above genetics,” this field arose from evidence that environmental factors can alter genes without changing DNA blueprints.

-Such environmental factors encompass all non-inherited influences, including aspects of the external environment and what we consume…as well as internal states, thoughts, and emotions.
-And, as we recognize in Chinese Medicine, external factors and inner states are intertwined and indivisible.
+These environmental attributes cover all acquired parameters such as aspects of the external environment and what we eat…along with internal conditions, thoughts, and emotions.
+In Chinese Medicine, external factors and inner states are perceived as entangled and indiscrete.
 Together, they constitute us.

-Epigeneticists have shown that our environment, experience, actions, and even thoughts influence whether a gene is expressed.
-Taking this further, they assert that modifications arising from environmentally and mental-emotionally influenced gene expression can be passed on to future generations (Lipton 37).
+Epigeneticists have revealed that our surroundings, events, steps, and even thoughts play a role in gene expression.
+Moving forward, they emphasize that modifications resulting from environmentally and mental-emotionally influenced gene expression pass down to future generations (Lipton 37).

-As science editor and writer Jonah Lehrer eloquently summarizes in Proust Was a Neuroscientist:
+Jonah Lehrer, science editor and writer, expressively summarized in Proust Was a Neuroscientist:

 Shape your brain, co-create your destiny